Home » Business Email Etiquette Articles » Guidelines for Forwarding Business Emails

 • Will the email you are forwarding give a positive impression of your business?

-Is the email of value?
+Is the email valuable?
 What is your intent?
 If you are CYA’ing or being an eTattler, proceed with caution.
-Rarely does that work out positively.
+It rarely works out positively.

 • Only forward to those who need to know.